dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/tools/plugins/com.google.dart.server_test/src/com/google/dart/server/internal/integration/readme.txt

 followed by the path to the root of the Dart SDK.

-Furthermore, in order to be able to execute the remote server tests, a path to the runtime and the dart server need to be included, this can be done with the following two arguments:
+Furthermore, in order to be able to execute the remote server tests, a path to the dart server is computed from some dart svn root, this is passed with the following argument:

--Dcom.google.dart.runtime=<path to dart trunk>/dart/sdk/bin/dart
--Dcom.google.dart.analysis.server=<path to dart trunk>/dart/pkg/analysis_server/bin/server.dart
+-Dcom.google.dart.svnRoot=